Helldiver Pond

 Hiking

-The crushed stone lined path makes for a nice and relaxing hike back to a small kettle pond, where people flock early in the morning to watch Adirondack moose.
-The trail is flat for the entire distance, and in no time flat you are standing by a scenic pond that's bordered by a boreal forest.
+The crushed stone lined path makes for a nice and relaxing hike back to a small kettle pond, where people flock early in the morning to try and glimpse Adirondack moose.
+The trail is flat for the entire distance, and in no time you are standing by a scenic pond that's bordered by a boreal forest.

 This trail is designated as a handicap accessible trail.